 Gamete Intrafallopian transfer was one of the common forms of ART but not today.
 The GIFT is where the man’s sperm and a woman’s egg are made to combine in a lab.
 Then the eggs are implanted into the fallopian tubes.
 The fertilization occurs inside a woman’s body in GIFT treatments and not in a lab.
 This ART is a better option for the couples who opt for a natural treatment which enables the fertilization and implantation to occur naturally inside the woman’s body.

 Intrauterine insemination is the placement of a man’s sperm in the woman’s uterus by a long narrow tube.
 IUI can be performed in combination with medications which stimulate ovulation and this combination is capable of increasing the chances of pregnancy in some cases.

-IUIs achievement based on the causes of the couple’s infertility.
-If inseminations are done monthly with frozen or fresh sperm, the rates of success can be more than 20% per cycle based on whether the fertility medications, woman’s age, infertility diagnosis along with other factors that affect the achievement of the cycle.
+IUIs achievement is based on the causes of the couple’s infertility.
+If inseminations are done monthly with frozen or fresh sperm, the rates of success can be more than 20% per cycle based on the fertility medications, woman’s age, infertility diagnosis along with other factors that affect the achievement of the cycle.

 Surrogacy is the process wherein another woman holds a baby that is formed by either donor egg and sperm or egg and sperm.
 In other words, the surrogate is the carrier of the baby during pregnancy.

-Donor eggs are the ART operated when the woman’s eggs cannot be seen.
-An egg of donors woman is made to fertilized with the man’s sperm and the fertilized and incubated embryo is placed into the uterus.
+Donor eggs are ART operated when the woman’s eggs cannot be seen.
+An egg of donors woman is made to fertilize with the man’s sperm and the fertilized and incubated embryo is placed into the uterus.
 If a man’s sperm also cannot be seen, the same process can be implemented using donor sperm.